tytydraco/yessleep/out/Orion_Pest_Control_Dog_Days.md

 The melody he played was hypnotic, slow, enchanting.
 I blinked as my head suddenly felt… cloudy, is the best word I could think of for it.
 Pleasantly cloudy.
 And I was tired.
 So tired.
 It became harder and harder to keep my eyes open.
 The grass felt softer than any mattress I'd ever laid upon.
 I curled up in it, the fresh smell of it relaxing me even further as I let my eyes drift closed.

 Then I woke up in my bed, groggy.
 Why was I awake?
 I wanted to keep sleeping.
 I reached up to rub my eyes.
 A hand.
 I was me again.
+I was sore all over, as if I'd done a hundred crunches on hardwood floor.
 As embarrassing as it is to admit, I bawled like a fucking baby.

 I'm taking the next few days off to recover.
 The boss was the one to suggest it.
 I need it.
 He apologized for leading me there.
 He hadn't anticipated the mechanic finding me.
 I didn't blame him.
 It wasn't his fault.